francianepovoa/francianepovoa/README.md

 ### Hi there 👋, my name is Franciane,

-I'm from Norway, I work with Web Development.
+I live in Norway, I work with Web Development.
 I really enjoy learning new languages and working with frameworks like React and React Native.

 Skills:  Node.JS/ REACT / JS / HTML / CSS